Malvern, Iowa: History

 When the “good roads” movement came to Iowa, the town was omitted from Highway 34, causing some economic stress.
 At the time it also had the Wabash and Tabor & Northern Railroads, which were also having some economic stress.
 The town experienced additional stress in the 1950s when much of Iowa's poultry industry moved to Arkansas.

 The success of the Malvern community has always been linked to agriculture in many ways.
-When fewer family farms and farm workers, became the norm, in the 1960s, 1970's, and especially the difficult 1980's, the economy of Malvern suffered as well, losing many of the established businesses that had so long lined the streets in this community.
+When fewer family farms and farm workers, became the norm, in the 1960s, 1970s, and especially the difficult 1980s, the economy of Malvern suffered as well, losing many of the established businesses that had so long lined the streets in this community.